kkschick/message-board-app/README.md

 We don't want to let users send dozens messages in a minute!

-Add a time limit to how often you're allowed to set a new message.
+Add a time limit to how often you're allowed to send a new message.
 Change the Javascript to require at least 5 seconds between sending messages.